top of page

 Of course, there are already fraudsters out there trying to take advantage.
 You or your employees may get official looking emails that may be titled "Important Compliance Notice" and asks the recipient to click on a URL or to scan a QR code.

 Please don’t click on any links unless you’re sure of the source.
-Neither FinCEN nor any other government entity is going to send you an email about your compliance obligation.
-You’re just expected to comply.

 Should you have any questions or want additional information, do not hesitate to contact me at tanya @ osenskylaw (dot) com.